 Family Social Sciences Undergraduate (FSS)

-A degree in Family Social Sciences gives you a breadth of knowledge through a wide variety of courses that are required for the major.
-But you also will get a depth of knowledge by selecting one or more "options", or areas of specialization.
-There are 5 options that will allow you to design your own program, tailoring it to reflect your interests and where you want your future to take you.
+A degree in family social sciences gives you a breadth of knowledge through a wide variety of courses that are required for the major.
+But you also will get a depth of knowledge by selecting one or more "options,” or areas of specialization.
+There are five options that will allow you to design your own program, tailoring it to reflect your interests and where you want your future to take you.

 Interdisciplinary Health Program (IHP)